Docs

 Error in PUT for src/pages/some-page.md

-Video: Bypassing GitHub branch protection with TinaCMS (3min)
+Video: FAQ - Bypassing GitHub branch protection with TinaCMS (3min)

 Generally this happens when there is branch protection on your main branch and TinaCloud is unable to bypass it.
 Until July 2024, the TinaCloud GitHub app had admin rights to repositories which allowed it to bypass these rules for most repositories.